exilon/QuickLib/README.md

 --------

 Small delphi/Firemonkey(Windows, Linux, Android, OSX & IOS) and fpc(Windows & Linux) library containing interesting and quick to implement functions, created to simplify application development and crossplatform support and improve productivity.
+* NEW: QuickConfig YAML provider.
+* NEW: YAML Object and Serializer
+* NEW: AutoMapper customapping path namespaces style.
 * NEW: FlexArray, FlexPair & FlexPairArray.
 * NEW: AutoMapper mapping procedures (see documentation below)
 * NEW: JsonSerializer improved